wyattsweet/Data-Structures-and-Algorithms/README.md

 * **unweighted** A graph where the edges don't have value
 * **weighted** A graph where the edges have values
 * **Directed Acyclic Graph (DAG)** A graph that is directed and acyclic.
 You can only do topological sort on a DAG graph.
+* **negative weight cycle** a cycle with weights that sum to a negative number
+* **Minimum spanning tree (MST)** The subset of a undirected weighted graph with the minimum possible total edge weight.
+This can solve network design questions such as the island bridge problem.
+Common algorithms used to find the MST are Prim and Kruskal's algorithms.

 ### Represent a graph